 Bernie is founder of the Florida Lumber Kings Youth Hockey Program and has coached kids of all ages from beginner to college level.
 He is also the founder of Hockey's Helping Hands, a non profit charity that he established in 2012 to help individuals and teams play the sport of hockey.

 Kim is the owner and senior developer of a local web development company, but more importantly a wife, mom, and licensed foster parent.
-She lives in Pasco County with her husband, three sons, one daughter, and a constantly changing number of foster children, 1 duck, 7 chickens, and four goats.
+She lives in Pasco County with her husband, three sons, one daughter, and a constantly changing number of foster children, chickens, dogs, and hedgehogs.

-While Kim takes her responsibility to protect the children in her care very seriously, she can often times be found at home running around the property with her children and playing make-believe.
+While Kim takes her responsibility to protect the children in her care very seriously, she can often times be found at home running around the property with the kids and being silly.